PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

     });
 ```

-Lastly, our last few bars don't have any height, because we've mapped the minimum `count` property of our data to a visual range value of 0 in our `yScale`.
+Our last few bars don't have any height, because we've mapped the minimum `count` property of our data to a visual range value of 0 in our `yScale`.
 Let's adjust this code:

 ```javascript
 var yScale = d3.scaleLinear();